lab-smile/BrainSegFounder/README.md

 ## Contributions
 We welcome contributions to this repository.
 If you have suggestions or improvements, please fork this repository and submit a pull request.
-Additionally, please open a GitHub issue with any

 ## License
 This project is licenced under the GNU GPL v3.0 License.
 See the LICENSE file for details.

 ## Citation
-If you use this code, please cite our paper. {ADD CITATION}
+If you use this code, please cite [our paper](https://arxiv.org/abs/2406.10395)

 ## Acknowledgements
-This work was supported by {ADD GRANT}.

 We employ the SwinUNETR as our base model from: https://github.com/Project-MONAI/research-constributeions/tree/main/SwinUNETR